griffincosgrove/make-money-with-open-source/README.md

 # open-source-book

 Repository that will be the single place to find all the ways to make money with open-source.
+Please read Why Revenue is Important first